KaungLong/my_ios_clock/README.md

 # my_ios_clock
 ---
-Hello, my name is Orson, an IOS Developer.This project is practicing to make an IOS native alarm-clock.
+Hello, my name is KaungLong, an IOS Developer.This project is practicing to make an IOS native alarm-clock.

 ## Environment
 ---